London School of Economics and Political Science, BSc Economics

 My long-term goal is to merge my technical background and training in data science with my passion to create meaningful impact in terms of helping marginalised or less fortunate communities or driving the environmental sustainability movement.
 Studying MSc Business Analytics at Imperial has complemented my academic training in economics and has equipped me with the technical skills to pursue a position as a data scientist.
 With this skill set, I can pursue my career goal and apply these skills for social good!

-Have you received any job offers since commencing your programme (please give details of roles you have accepted, what you will be doing)?
+Have you received any job offers since commencing your programme?

 I’ve received offers to be a data scientist at a plant-based start-up and a research position at a top-tier consultancy firm.
 I accepted the former offer to be a data scientist at the plant-based start-up.